 - Complete the Witness Statement and return it to the TEC by the date shown on the Order for Recovery.

-If no payment is received and no witness statement is made, we can request authority from the TEC to use a certified bailiff to recover the outstanding debt arising from the PCN.
+If no payment is received and no witness statement is made, we can request authority from the TEC to use a certificated Enforcement Agent to recover the outstanding debt arising from the PCN.
 This is done with a legal document called a warrant of execution.
-Further information can be found on the enforcement agents page.
+Enforcement Agents are entitled to add statutory fees.
+Further information can be found on the Enforcement Agents page.